fonzi/fonzi/README.md

 You can find that here Go to [fonzi.xyz](https://fonzi.xyz) Or if you fancy to use a private search engine go to my [Searx](https://searx.fonzi.xyz) instance.
 I collect no logs.
 I promise.

-- I'm also currently working on docker with old windows technology (yuck 🤢) for my day job.
 - I'm currently learning C and Python.
 I would like to go down the path of assembly and have a full stack of `Assembly -> C -> Python` all built on top of each other in that order.
 - I'm looking for collaborate on any FOSS projects that need help and could use my skill set.